schnoddelbotz/2phacker/README.md

 Yes, features, developers, developers, developers!
 Hear here:

-- mm-webpage is implemented it go, as hugo is and überhaupt
+- mm-webpage is implemented in go, as hugo is and überhaupt
 - mm-webpage scans some top-level media folder (#ORIGINALS), recursively

 For the media (images .jpg, movies .mp4/.mov, music .mp3) mm-webpage finds, it: